dfkaye/dev-links/2020/april.md

 + Oliver Russell (2020), **33 line React-like library** &#8594; https://leontrolski.github.io/33-line-react.html
 + React For Designers (2020), **React Mental Models: Working With `<input>`** &#8594; https://learnreact.design/2020/03/31/react-mental-models-working-with-input
 + Sam Denty (2020), **A GraphQL client without queries ✨** &#8594; https://github.com/samdenty/gqless
+  > A #GraphQL utility building queries based on the data fetched by #React components at runtime.
+You no longer need to write GraphQL queries by hand, the library's JIT compiler does it for you.
 + author (date), **title** &#8594; link
 + author (date), **title** &#8594; link
 + author (date), **title** &#8594; link